 When I went to university, I did the typical thing all Asian kids do and did life sciences.
 I did terrible at it.
 I had a lot of things going on at that time.

-I figured that I had enough life experiences to finally pursue programming and tried it right after finishing my life sciences degree.
+I figured that I had enough life experiences to finally pursue programming and tried it after finishing my life sciences degree.
 It did not go well.
 I dropped out doing computer science in university.

 I then ventured out into the working world thinking I could not do any programming like I wanted and I worked every job I was interested in.
 I even had a lot of failures in my own business ventures.

 After many years, I came back to computer programming in college coming to the conclusion only creating software mattered.
 I made good friends at Durham College.
 Then I stopped for a bit to gain more experiences in life and then I came back to computer programming and now I am almost done.

 The most valuable thing I learned in life was to gain enough experiences in life that you feel you need to experience first and make friends that support you.
 Canada has given me so many things that I am grateful for.
 I had the full opportunity to do what I liked and wanted by finding the right people who supported me in my journey.

 I thank my bosses and friends at AMLCSL (Al Lane and Wayne Ross) for allowing me volunteer and work at their computer store.
 They pushed me to pursue higher education and use my brain.
 While there, I met Ben Cybulski when he was doing his co-op and now we run this website.
 These supportive people changed my life to think, think, think for myself.
 I owe them.

 Also with Canada’s great welcoming immigration policy, I was able to connect to students from Vietnam at various colleges when I returned to school.
 I learned about my motherland culture through them.
 I was able to make good friends with a man name Tan Vu (John).
 We studied programming together.
 He is an exceptional person as he is hard working, a true problem solver and willing to put in the work to become a Canadian citizen.